Download & Other Tools

 Sources for this narrative:

 2. Federal Interagency Forum on Child and Family Statistics.
-(2012).
-America’s children in brief: Key national indicators of well-being.
-Washington, DC: U.S. Government Printing Office.
-Retrieved from: http://childstats.gov/americaschildren/
+(2015).
+Language spoken at home and difficulty speaking English.
+In America’s children: Key national indicators of well-being, 2015.
+U.S. Government Printing Office.
+Retrieved from: http://www.childstats.gov/americaschildren15/family5.asp

 - How Children Are Faring

-In 2012 and previous years, Spanish was by far the most common first language of students classified as English Learners, statewide and in all counties with available data.
-Nearly one in five (18.9%) California public school students were Spanish-speaking English Learners in 2012; 3.4% were English Learners with a primary language other than Spanish; and 77.7% were not classified as English Learners.
+In 2016 and previous years, Spanish was by far the most common first language of students classified as English Learners, statewide and in virtually all counties with available data.
+Nearly one in five (18%) California public school students were Spanish-speaking English Learners in 2016; 4% were English Learners with a primary language other than Spanish.
+Following Spanish, the state’s most common non-English primary languages were Vietnamese and Mandarin.

 - Policy Implications

-Nearly a quarter of California’s public school students— almost 1.4 million—have limited English proficiency (1).
+More than 1 in every 5 of California’s public school students—almost 1.4 million—have limited English proficiency (1).
 These children face a variety of educational challenges that policymakers and educators are working to address through targeted instruction, setting high expectations for academic achievement for all students, and improving dropout prevention policies.
-Currently, only about 62% of English Learners in the state’s public schools graduate from high school (2).
+Currently, only about 70% of English Learners in the state’s public schools graduate from high school (2).
 Students who are learning English also often have parents with limited or no ability to speak English, which may result in barriers to accessing health care or other services that support academic achievement.

 For more policy ideas and information on this topic see kidsdata.org’s Research & Links section or visit the Urban Institute, UCLA Center for Health Policy Research, or the National Immigration Law Center.
 Also see Policy Implications on kidsdata.org under Immigrants, and Reading and Math Proficiency.